leeboardtools/mimon/DesignNotes.md

 ## TODOs
 - Add test transactions to AccountingSystemTestHelpers.js, then test transactions in JSONGzipAccountingFile.test.js

 - Need to add event emitting to account manager undo.

+- Add support for undo, actions to accounting file implementation.